MichaelClautice/Weather-App/README.md

 # Weather-App
 Michael Clautice's Weather app written in HTML, CSS, and JavaScript using the APIs for fetching weather and geolocation information.

-I AM NOW SWITCHING TO ANOTHER TUTORIAL BECAUSE IT USES REACT:
+I AM NOW SWITCHING TO ANOTHER TUTORIAL BECAUSE IT USES REACT:<br>
 Build A React JS Weather App - OpenWeatherMap API - Tutorial https://youtu.be/UjeXpct3p7M